radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * {{?RFC6614}} referenced {{?RFC6613}} for TCP-related specification, RFC6613 on the other hand had some specification for RADIUS/TLS.
   These specifications have been merged into this document.
-* RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3
+* RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3..
 * RFC6614 allowed usage of TLS compression, this document forbids it.
-* RFC6614 only requires support for the trust model "certificates with PKIX".
+* RFC6614 only requires support for the trust model "certificates with PKIX" ({{!RFC6614, Section 2.3}}).
 This document changes this.
-For servers, "certificates with PKIX" and "TLS-PSK" is now mandated and clients must implement one of the two.
+For servers, TLS-X.509-PKIX ({{tlsx509pkix}}, equivalent to "certificates with PKIX" in RFC6614) and TLS-PSK ({{tlspsk}}) is now mandated and clients must implement at least one of the two.
 * The mandatory-to-implement cipher suites are not referenced directly, this is replaced by a pointer to the TLS BCP.
-* The specification regarding steps for certificate verification has been updated
+* The specification regarding steps for certificate verification has been updated.
 * {{RFC6613}} mandated the use of Status-Server as watchdog algorithm, {{?RFC7360}} only recommended it.
 This specification mandates the use of Status-Server for both RADIUS/TLS and RADIUS/DTLS.
 * {{RFC6613}} only included limited text around retransmissions, this document now gives more guidance on how to handle retransmissions, especially across different transports.